mozilla-services/docs/source/storage/apis-2.0.rst

 * The **POST /storage/collection** request now accepts application/newlines
   input in addition to application/json.

-* The **POST /storage/collection** request now explicitly allows the server to process objects as they are received, and to error out partway through consuming the objects.

 * The **POST /storage/collection** request no longer returns **modified** as part of its output, since this is available in the *X-Timestamp* header.